Trash Pick-up & Recycling

 - Residents with more than 50 pounds of HHW, have the option to bring it in at the time of the appointment, but they will be charged the contracted fee to handle the additional material. .
 Please visit www.hhwstl.com for the most up to date pricing.

-- Applicable fees can be paid using cash or a credit card.
-The facility will be accepting American Express, Discover, MasterCard, and Visa.
+- The facility will be accepting American Express, Discover, MasterCard, and Visa.
 Checks will not be accepted and debit cards will have to be run as credit cards.

 Paints, Stains, Varnishes, Wood preservatives, pesticides, herbicides, poisons, fertilizers, solvents and strippers, aerosols, motor oil and filters, gas cylinders (20 gallon tanks or smaller), fluorescent tubes, rechargeable batteries, driveway sealant, items containing mercury, automotive fluids, fire extinguishers, flammable fluids, and hazardous cleaners and more.